chvolow24/jackdaw/README.md

 Jackdaw retains a 100-event long history of user events.
 Generally, any changes to the project state -- those that would affect the saved `.jdaw` file -- can be undone.
 Actions that only affect the superficial state of the program cannot.

-Examples of "undoable" actions:
-- recording an audio clip
-- moving an audio clip
-- renaming a clip
-- muting a track

-Examples of actions that cannot be undone:
-- moving the track selector
-- navigating to a different timeline
-- grabbing or un-grabbing clips
-- zooming in on the timeline
-- setting a track input audio device
+> [!CAUTION]
+> In the current jackdaw version (v0.4.0), track volume and pan adjustments, as well as adjustments to track effect parameters (e.g. FIR filter cutoff frequency) cannot be undone.
+This is a technical limitation and will be fixed in a future version of jackdaw.

-Objects that are deleted will be retained under the hood until the session ends, or the deletion event drops off the end of the event history.
+Objects that you delete will not be permanently deleted until the program is closed or the deletion event drops off the end of the event history.

 Jackdaw undo is *linear.* That means that if you undo some number of changes, and then make a new change, you will lose the ability to redo those previously-undone events.